What Our Students Do

 Justice Project

-The Justice Project is run by Maureen Bacon KC, a former Crown Court judge, in association with Inside Justice, a charity that investigates potential miscarriages of justice.
+The Justice Project is run by Louise Shorter, the founder of Inside Justice and who was formerly involved in Rough Justice, a pioneering documentary series.
+She makes documentaries about potential miscarriages of justice.
 This project gives students the opportunity to investigate real life cases where long-term prisoners maintaining their innocence of serious crimes of which they have been convicted.
 Through re-examining evidence and trying to find new lines of enquiry, you could be working on some of the Justice Project’s serious criminal cases, potentially changing the course of someone’s life.

 Shelter